qiuwch/unrealcv-packaging/README.md

 The task of this repository is defined as json files.
 See the schema file for the json in `task.schema`, see an example in `playground_UE414.json`.
 Run `python validate_task.py [Name].json` to see whether the json is in a correct format.

+This repository is used to support the testing of multiple versions of UE4 and UnrealCV.

 Packaging scripts for UnrealCV

 ## Scripts